helen3121433/UCB_NFT_Project/README.md

 blockchain ecosystem.

 ## Questions to answer
-1. What types of NFTs are popular on the Solana platform ?
+1. What NFTs are popular on the Solana platform ?
-2. How is the value of NFT’s measured and predicted using exploratory data analysis of market data?
+2. Among the most popular NFT collection on Solona platform, what are the top 10 attributes that affect the price ?

 ## Tools/Modules to use
  :small_orange_diamond:PostgreSQL